 Because children are closer to the height of most dogs, they are easier to injure.
 Even a seemingly minor attack could cause catastrophic harm if a child is involved.
 Children are susceptible to getting mauled because they might not understand the boundaries or warning signs an animal has if getting ready to attack.
 A kid’s recovery also might take longer than that of an adult and they may develop a fear of animals that lasts their whole life.

 A strong enough bite could cause nerve damage in an older adult.
 If the dog attack causes an elderly person to fall, their bones might break.
 Older cells in the body take longer to regenerate, so injuries in older people usually take more time to heal.

 Although specific demographics may be more at risk, people of all ages could get seriously hurt by an attack like this.
-If a person gets hurt, they should get medical care immediately and then contact an Anchorage attorney knowledgeable in cases where someone gets bitten by an animal.
+If a person gets hurt, they should get medical care immediately and then contact an Anchorage attorney knowledgeable in cases where someone gets bitten by a dog.
 If a wound from a canine does not get adequately treated, it could lead to issues like sepsis, tetanus, blood poisoning, rabies, and infections.